francoishernandez/OpenNMT-py/docs/source/dynamic.md

 ## Quickstart

-To train models with this dynamic feature, a `-data_config` yaml file is required.
-This config file contains all options related to data transfrom, vocabulary and corpora definition, and need to be used through out the trainig.
+To train models with this dynamic feature, a `-config` yaml file is required.
+This config file should contains all options related to data transfrom, vocabulary and corpora definition, and need to be used through out the trainig.
 A example setting can be seen at [example](https://github.com/OpenNMT/OpenNMT-py/blob/master/examples/onmt.dynamic.data_config.yaml).

 ### Step 0: Build vocabulary and data config file

 As the data is supposed to be dynamicly processed when iterate, we can not build vocabulary automaticly by walking through the corpora as sequences may not be the same token level before/after transform.
 Therefore, a vocabulary file is required.

 To get the needed vocabulary, if [sentencepiece](https://github.com/google/sentencepiece) is used as subword tokenizer, its learned vocab file can be used and feed to [spm_to_vocab](https://github.com/OpenNMT/OpenNMT-py/blob/master/tools/spm_to_vocab.py) to get the vocab file in OpenNMT-py format.
 While a vocab file for official bpe by [subword-nmt](https://github.com/rsennrich/subword-nmt) can only be get by walking through the bpe tokenized corpora as there is no vocab file generated when learning.
-We provide also a script [build_vocab.py](https://github.com/OpenNMT/OpenNMT-py/blob/master/onmt/dynamic/build_vocab.py) to extract vocabularies from dynamically transformed samples specified in corpus field of `-data_config` yaml file.
+We provide also a script [build_vocab.py](https://github.com/OpenNMT/OpenNMT-py/blob/master/onmt/bin/build_vocab.py) to extract vocabularies from dynamically transformed samples specified in corpus field `-data` of `-config` yaml file.

 ### Step 1: Preprocess the data